RandomSanityProject/RandomSanityProject.github.io/rest_api.md

 ```

-This method is highly rate-limited to prevent abuse.
+This method is highly rate-limited (currently 2 registrations per IP address per day) to prevent abuse.